kartikkk-07/delta-demo/README.md

 # delta-demo
-# This is tutorial about Git & GitHub class
+This is demo about Git & GitHub class